great-expectations/great_expectations/docs/docusaurus/docs/terms/data_assistant.md

 ## Multi-Batch introspection

 Data Assistants leverage the ability to process multiple Batches from a single Batch Request to provide a representative analysis of the provided data.
-With previous Profilers you would only be able to introspect a single Batch at a time.
+Previously, you would only be able to introspect a single Batch at a time.
 This meant that the Expectation Suite generated would only reflect a single Batch.
 If you had many Batches of data that you wanted to build inter-related Expectations for, you would have needed to run each Batch individually and then manually compare and update the Expectation parameters that were generated.
 With a Data Assistant, that process is automated.
 You can provide a Data Assistant multiple Batches and get back Expectations that have parameters based on, for instance, the mean or median value of a column on a per-Batch basis.

 ## Visual plots for Metrics